thednp/bootstrap.native/README.md

   //this is when you need to stick to a certain ELEMENT &lt;/div>

+//OR

 &lt;div class="content" data-spy="affix" data-offset-top="250">
   //this is when you need to stick to a certain position to top &lt;/div>

+# Bootrstrap Vanilla JS License
+The scripts are released under the MIT license.